-- 74. Southeast Europe.
-Building on the Abu Dhabi Communiqué on Accelerating the Uptake of Renewables in South East Europe, adopted in January 2017, IRENA has continued the implementation of the regional action plan.
+91. Southeast Europe.
+Building on the Abu Dhabi Communiqué on "Accelerating the Uptake of Renewables in South East Europe", adopted in January 2017, IRENA has continued the implementation of the regional action plan.
 Three regional workshops were held during this biennium.
 In June 2018 in Belgrade, Serbia, a renewable energy project development and financing workshop was co-hosted with the Serbian Ministry of Mining and Energy to build capacities of governments, financial institutions, project developers and academia in developing renewable energy projects.
 Focus was placed on solar PV including improving the conditions for financing projects.
 In November 2018, a second workshop was organised jointly with Energy Community Secretariat in Vienna, with a focus on grid integration of VRE sources.
 A third regional workshop was co-hosted with the Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina in June 2019 in Sarajevo on "Renewable Energy Benefits: Can South East Europe realise the full potential of the Energy Transition?".
+Here, preliminary findings of the Renewable Energy Market Analysis: Southeast Europe (Dec.
+2019) report, the latest edition of the series, were presented in addition to preliminary results from Central and Southeast Europe REmap analysis conducted in the framework of the CESEC initiative.

+Figure 27: Investment in renewable energy by year and location, SEE, 2001-2018 (USD million)

-Here, preliminary findings of the Renewable Energy Market Analysis: Southeast Europe report, the latest edition of the series, were presented in addition to preliminary results from Central and South East Europe REmap analysis conducted in the framework of the CESEC initiative. - 75.
-The Agency also supported efforts of Ukraine to design an auction system for renewables by organising an expert webinar in October 2018 and jointly holding an international conference in Kyiv in February 2019 with the State Agency on Energy Efficiency and Energy Savings.
-The workshop brought together stakeholders in the sector, together with international and IRENA experts, to provide recommendations on the design of the auctions. - 76.
+- 92. The Agency also supported efforts of Ukraine to design an auction system for renewables by organising an expert webinar in October 2018 and jointly holding an international conference in Kyiv in February 2019 with the State Agency on Energy Efficiency and Energy Savings.
+The workshop brought together stakeholders in the sector, together with international and IRENA experts, to provide recommendations on the design of the auctions. - 93.
 Through analytical input and participation in discussion the Agency has continued to support various regional processes.
-For example, IRENA's report Cost-competitive Renewable Power Generation: Potential across South East Europe influenced the debate on the inclusion of renewable energy into the European Commission-led Central and South Eastern European Energy Connectivity (CESEC) initiative.
-Latest updates in renewable energy global trends and potentials for SEE were presented in April 2019 during the High-level Group Meeting on CESEC and a national parliamentary workshop, both hosted by the Romanian Presidency of the Council of the European Union. - 77.
-In close cooperation with the European Commission and the Energy Community, IRENA is carrying out a regional REmap analysis for the CESEC region, to support development of countries' National Energy and Climate Plans.
-Building on the kick-off workshop in October 2018, a first sectorial workshop was held in Vienna in January 2019 and interim results were presented to CESEC Members in Sarajevo in June 2019. - 78.
-In support of the regional action agenda, IRENA provides a platform for sharing best practices and transfer of knowledge through capacity building workshops wherein the operation of power systems with high shares of renewables, the technical constraints to it and practical solutions to the same area discussed.
-The workshop, "Southeast Europe workshop on planning and operating systems with higher shares of variable renewable energy," in Austria in November 2018 was organised by IRENA in collaboration with the European Union Energy Secretariat, where system operators were able to discuss and share their experiences in integrating VRE and guidance was provided on the technical constraints of incorporating VRE and mitigation solutions for the same.
+For example, IRENA's report Cost-competitive Renewable Power Generation: Potential across South East Europe (Jan.
+2017) influenced the debate on the inclusion of renewable energy into the European Commission-led Central and South Eastern European Energy Connectivity (CESEC) initiative.
+Latest updates in renewable energy global trends and potentials for SEE were presented in April 2019 during the High-level Group Meeting on CESEC and a national parliamentary workshop, both hosted by the Romanian Presidency of the Council of the European Union.

+94. In close co-operation with the European Commission and the Energy Community, IRENA is carrying out a REmap analysis for the CESEC region, to support development of countries' National Energy and Climate Plans.
+Building on the kick-off workshop in October 2018, a first sectorial workshop was held in Vienna in January 2019 and interim results were presented to CESEC Members in Sarajevo in June 2019.
+The draft results of the study were presented to CESEC Members at the project workshop in Brussels in December 2019.